 Vitamix Blender Models Compared

-All these models were designed to create smoothies, soups, frozen desserts, and more, and can chop, grind, whip, blend, heat, stir, and pur้e.
-(For further explanation and an accompanying video illustration, please see our article What You Can Make with a Vitamix).
+The information below details the major differences between the various full-size countertop Vitamix models with variable speeds that were first released for home use in Canada in 2013 (info revised and updated in 2016).
+All these models were designed to create smoothies, soups, frozen desserts, and more, and can chop, grind, whip, blend, heat, stir, and purιe.
+For further explanation and an accompanying video, please see What You Can Make with a Vitamix.

 These models are all designed for household (as opposed to commercial) use and have warranties of at least 5 years.